fasiha/yamanote/README.md

 - 💁 shows you your Yamanote archive of the webpage.
 It might look really weird 😢, Twitter for example looks like crap unless you do some DOM manipulation.
     - Twitter looks ok once you delete all SVGs: `Array.from(document.querySelectorAll('svg')).concat(Array.from(document.querySelectorAll('img')).filter(o=>o?.src.endsWith('svg')) ).forEach(o=>o.remove())`
     - This is served with a very locked-down Content Security Policy so your browser will *not* go outside Yamanote to fetch JavaScript or any assets.
+- 💥 takes you to *just* this bookmark, where you can *delete* it 😱.
+There’s *no undelete button* yet, **but** a backup will be created so with a little bit of programming your bookmark (and comments and backups) all can come back.

 ## Setup